-\begin{convention} Our indexing convention is such that the index of the domain appears as a superscript and index of the codomain appears as a subscript.
+\begin{convention} In our indexing convention, the index of the domain appears as a superscript and the index of the codomain appears as a subscript.
 This way, composition corresponds to ``contraction'' of indices, as is conventional in tensor notation. \end{convention}

 We can present the space $\cJ$ as an inverse limit of the sequence~$\phi^{n+1}_n$:

 where the $\phi^\infty_n\co \cJ \to X_n$ are analogues of $\phi^n_k$:

 There is also a canonical map $f\colon \cJ \to \cJ$ induced by the one-sided shift, a kind of analogue of $\pi^{n+1}_n$: